 - Unlike chronic angina, unstable angina is less consistently patterned and harder to predict.
 An unstable angina attack can occur when one is at rest, and this condition can be considered a strong predictor for cardiac events like heart attack.

 As with many conditions, early and accurate angina diagnosis can greatly affect your prognosis.
 Cardiologists perform some of the following tests to determine what type of angina a patient is experiencing, and why:

 - Chest X-Rays

 - Electrocardiogram (EKG), which records electrical impulses in the heart and senses when the heart is deprived of oxygen

 - Stress Tests, which are specific heart readings performed while a patient is physically exerting himself

 Angina caused by coronary artery disease is a progressive condition which, if allowed to worsen, can result in heart attacks and other serious cardiac conditions.
 Angina treatment is usually approached from a number of angles, depending patient-specific circumstances.
 Cardiologists aim to reduce symptoms and lower the risk for a heart attack by using medications, various medical procedures and lifestyle change recommendations (as with a healthy diet, leading an active lifestyle, quitting smoking and avoiding angina trigger activities.)

-In some cases, despite interventional procedures and medications, angina symptoms may continue to present themselves and even worsen.
-Patients experiencing such progression of the condition may be candidates for Okyanos Cardiac Cell Therapy.
+In some cases, despite interventional procedures and medications, angina symptoms may continue to present or worsen.
+Patients experiencing such progression of the condition may be candidates for cardiac cell therapy.

-To learn more, you may contact a Patient Liaison by requesting a free educational consultation or dialing 855.OKYANOS (659.2667).
+To learn more, you may contact an Okyanos Patient Liaison by requesting a free educational consultation or dialing 855.OKYANOS (659.2667).